Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Solution to the minimization problem

-Then, replacing the matrix $\bm{A}$ by $\widehat{\bm{A}}$ in problem \eqref{P-minqxAxp} does not change the solutions of the problem. \end{lemma} \begin{proof} We first verify that the sparsification retains the minimum value given by Lemma~\ref{L-minqxAxp} in the form $\Delta=(\bm{A}\bm{q})^{-}\bm{p}$.
+Then, replacing the matrix $\bm{A}$ by $\widehat{\bm{A}}$ does not change the solutions of problem \eqref{P-minqxAxp}. \end{lemma} \begin{proof} We first verify that the sparsification retains the minimum value given by Lemma~\ref{L-minqxAxp} in the form $\Delta=(\bm{A}\bm{q})^{-}\bm{p}$.
 We define indices $k$ and $s$ by the conditions

 and then represent $\Delta$ by using the scalar equality

 The regularity of $\bm{A}$ and $\bm{q}$ guarantees that $a_{i1}q_{1}\oplus\cdots\oplus a_{in}q_{n}>\mathbb{0}$ for all $i$.
 Since $\bm{p}$ is nonzero, we see that $\Delta>\mathbb{0}$ as well as that $a_{ks}>\mathbb{0}$ and $p_{k}>\mathbb{0}$.